Alpine-DAV/ascent/src/docs/sphinx/Actions/Pipelines.rst

 Add MPI Ranks as Field Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Ascent provides a filter to add MPI Rank information to a mesh.
+Ascent provides a filter to add MPI rank information to a mesh.
 If the input data has multiple topolgies, the user must specify which topology to add the new field to.
 The user also has the option of specifying the output name for the new field.